-Respiration in a man involves three well-defined stages [16].
-The first stage is breathing.
-It comprises inspiration, taking oxygenated air into the lungs, and expiration, discharging air that is rich in carbon dioxide.
+Respiration in a man involves three well defined stages [16].
+The first stage called breathing comprises of inspiration, which is the process of taking oxygenated air into the lungs and expiration, which is discharging out air rich in carbon dioxide.
 The second stage involves the transport of the oxygen to the cells of the body using the heart and the vascular system.
-The third stage is called cellular respiration; in this stage, oxygen is used in the process of generating energy for physiological activities.
+The third stage is called cellular respiration where oxygen is used in the process of generating energy for physiological activities.

 In our study, we are interested in monitoring breathing using infrared imaging.
-The breathing cycle consists of inspiration, expiration, and postexpiratory pause.
-During quiet breathing, inspiration begins due to negative pressure phases during (a) quiet breathing and (b) after exercise.

-created inside the chest cavity by the contraction of the diaphragm.
+The breathing cycle consists of inspiration, expiration, and post-expiratory pause.
+During quiet breathing, inspiration begins due to negative pressure created inside the chest cavity by the contraction of the diaphragm.
 Expiration is a passive process where the air flow occurs due to the elastic recoil property of the lungs.
-The postexpiratory pause is caused when there is equalization of the pressures inside the lungs and the atmosphere.
+The post-expiratory pause is caused when there is equalization of the pressures inside the lungs and the atmosphere.

 Breathing cycle is defined as the time interval between the beginning of inspiration and the end of postexpiratory pause.
-During quiet breathing, the breathing rate may vary from 12-20 breaths/min and, after physical activity, 30-40 breaths/min in healthy individuals.
-Figure 1(a) and (b) shows typical duration of the three phases during quiet breathing and after physical activity, respectively.
+During quiet breathing, the breathing rate may vary from 12-20 breaths/min and after physical activity, 30-40 breaths/min in healthy individuals.
+Figures 1(a) and 1(b) show typical duration of the three phases during quiet breathing and after physical activity respectively.